 Japanese hospitals are organized differently than most Western hospitals, where doctors visit patients in examining rooms.
 In Japan, doctors remain in curtained examining areas while patients are led in and out by nurses.
 The next few patients in line wait on benches near the examining areas.
 They cannot see through the curtains, though they are usually able to hear most of the examination.

-Most Japanese doctors speak or at least understand some English.
+Some Japanese doctors speak or at least understand basic English.
 If you are having trouble communicating, try writing the doctor a note.
 He may understand written English better than spoken English.
 Older doctors might speak German as well – Japanese medical education is based off of the German system (up until the mid-twentieth century Japanese medical charts were actually written in German!), and many Japanese doctors have studied in Germany.

 Public health clinics in Japan